Skip to main content

 Geography undergraduate information

-Cambridge is one of the best universities in the country to study Geography.
+Cambridge is one of the leading universities in the country to study Geography.
 Geography is an interdisciplinary subject that prepares you for a wide range of careers, and gives you skills in numeracy, communication and critical analysis.
-You will have the opportunity to delve into the physical sciences, and be given tools with which to analyse the intersections between science and society, as well as training in the social sciences and humanities.
+You will have the opportunity to delve into the allied natural sciences, and be given tools with which to analyse the intersections between science and society, as well as training in the social sciences and humanities.
 Geography is an ideal degree with which to meet the complex challenges of the modern world.
 Full details of the structure of the course can be found at https://www.geog.cam.ac.uk/.

 In addition to having access to Cambridge University’s impressive learning resources, the splendid College Library has an excellent geography section together with knowledgeable, responsive staff.